 What to Do If Your Chimney Is Leaning or Falling

-The most common solution is to install a helical pier underpinning system.
-This system installs underneath the settling foundation to provide permanent support and arrest future settlement.
+The most common solution for leaning chimney repair is to install a helical pier underpinning system.
+This system installs underneath the settling foundation to provide permanent support and stop future settlement.
 In many cases, the helical pier system can be used to raise and level the settled portion of the foundation.

 In some cases, FRS installs a micropile underpinning system.
 This system works basically like the helical pier system described above, but is used in certain soil or loading conditions.
 If very high load capacities are needed or rock is encountered in the soil strata, then micropiles are typically used.